dannypsnl/dannypsnl.github.io/posts/2018-05-26-getting-start-with-rust.md

 ## Reference

-We already seen `String`, it's called **owning pointer**, others are `Vec`, `Box`, etc.

-But these pointer will move data.
+We have already seen `String`, it's called **owning pointer**, others are `Vec`, `Box`, etc. However, these pointers will move data.
 Sometime, we don't need to moving data, but also don't want to copy it.
 It's reference showtime!
 Rust's reference has some points.

 1. explicitly using thing it point to